lsphillips/npm-package-generator/README.md

 Once the package repository is created you will still need to make the following manual actions:

 - Enable the `Allow GitHub Actions to create and approve pull requests` setting under `Settings > Actions > General`.
 This will ensure select Dependabot pull requests can be automatically approved and merged.
+- Remove all issue labels accept for the `bug` and `dependencies` tag.

 ## License